pdohara/gitinit/contents/pages/fixing-mistakes.md

 	* dfa5664 - Added Micheal (17 minutes ago) <Fred Foyle>
 	* 7576855 - Initial commit (15 hours ago) <Fred Foyle>

   We have the three commits, and the last commit contains both the change to the Directory.txt file and the new file Cheryl.jpg.
 But doesn't that mean we changed history?
 Yes it does.
 We'll talk about this a little more in a minute, but first let's get back to amending commits'.
 Note that we did not specify which commit we wanted to amend.
 That is because Git only allows you to amend that last commit.
 This is good for those situations when you press enter on the commit command and then realize that you have forgotten that new file.
 What do we do if we made a mistake a couple of commits ago?
-If you made a change some time ago and it has become apeparant that it was a mistake you can revert that change using:
+If you made a change some time ago and it has become apparent that it was a mistake you can revert that change using:

 	git revert dfa5664

   This command makes a new commit that undoes the changes that were made by commit dfa5664.
-Note that since Git is storing the changes that were made (rather than the state of the files after the changes) it know what actions were taken and therefore what actions are needed to undo those changes.
-The number (dfa5664) is a commit idenitfier.
+Note that since Git is storing the changes that were made (rather than the state of the files after the changes) it knows what actions were taken and therefore what actions are needed to undo those changes.
+The number (dfa5664) is a commit identifier.
 It is the first 7 characters from the SHA1 hash.
 The commit identifiers are a little scary at first.
 The good news is that you do not have to type the whole SHA1 ID, just enough to make it unique.
-You can also use a Tag inplace of a commit identifier in most commands.
+You can also use a Tag in place of a commit identifier in most commands.
 You can also specify a commit relative to a tag.
 Since this commit is one behind the HEAD tag (current pointer) you could use the command:

 	git revert HEAD~1